rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default Navigation;
 {{< /highlight >}}

-From a component perspective of the application, everything is in place to fulfill a full authentication roundtrip now.
+From a component perspective of the application, everything is in place to fulfil a full authentication roundtrip now.
 A user is able to sign up, sign in and sign out.
 However, when you open the application, something feels odd.
 For instance, the "Sign Out" button should only show up when a user is signed in.
 If the button is pressed, it should disappear.
 The simplest solution for this problem is to use a conditional rendering in the Navigation component.
 Based on an authenticated user object, the navigation changes its options.
 It has either all the options for an authenticated user or all the options for non authenticated users.

 {{< highlight javascript "hl_lines=7 9 10 11 12 15 16 17 18 19 20 21 23 24 25 26 27" >}}
 import React from 'react';